quicwg/base-drafts/draft-ietf-quic-transport.md

 concerns.

-If an endpoint receives a QUIC packet without an ECT or CE codepoint in the IP packet header, it responds per {{processing-and-ack}} with an ACK frame without increasing any ECN counts.
+If an endpoint receives a QUIC packet without an ECT or CE codepoint in the IP packet header, it responds per {{generating-acks}} with an ACK frame without increasing any ECN counts.
 If an endpoint does not implement ECN support or does not have access to received ECN codepoints, it does not increase ECN counts.